Huraqan/RagForFree/README.md

 ![python version](https://img.shields.io/badge/python-v3.12.1-green?logo=python)

+Retrieval-Augmented Generation (RAG) is a technique that enhances the capabilities of generative models by integrating information retrieval.
+It combines a retrieval component, which searches a database or corpus for relevant documents, with a generative component, which uses the retrieved information to generate more accurate and contextually relevant responses.
+This approach helps the model to produce more informed and precise outputs, especially for tasks requiring up-to-date or specific information.

-This repository demonstrates how to perform Retrieval-Augmented Generation (RAG) through Python using locally running language models with LM Studio.
+This repository demonstrates RAG through Python using locally running language models with LM Studio.
 The code integrates a local instance of an OpenAI-compatible API and performs text extraction from PDF files.
-This projects also demonstrates semantic search through the use of embeddings.
-This allows us to augment a prompt with the relevant document(s) only.
+This projects also demonstrates semantic search through the use of embeddings, allowing us to augment a prompt with the relevant document(s) only.

 ## Features